Guide to the Sylvan-Highlands Neighborhood in Portland, Oregon

 - Public Library You have to go downtown to the Multnomah County Central Library or to the Northwest District branch located at 2300 NW Thurman Street.

 - Who Lives in Sylvan-Highlands With its proximity to downtown, the Sunset Highway, freeways and the light-rail line, Sylvan Highlands has attracted a diverse group of residents.
 Former Governor Tom McCall lived in the neighborhood when he worked for The Oregonian and Channel 8.
-Median age is 50.
+The median age is 45.
+It has the second highest median household income among the 95 Portland neighborhoods.
+Once you live in Sylvan-Highlands you stay as 69% of the residents have lived in their home since 2004 or earlier.

 - Cars in the Neighborhood SUVs, luxury autos, and a few vans (soccer moms).

-- 6Biking Quality is low.
-The neighborhood has six miles of bike lanes.
+- 6Biking The neighborhood has 1.7 miles of bike lanes.

 Map of Sylvan-Highlands Neighborhood